paidiver/paidiverpy/docs/api/paidiverpy-checkpoint/index.rst

       :type height: int
       :param width: The width of the valid image area.
       :type width: int
-      :param filename: The filename of the image.
+      :param metadata: The metadata to include.
-      :type filename: str
+      :type metadata: dict
       :param output_bands: The number of output bands.
       :type output_bands: int
       :param func: The processing function.
-      :type func: Callable
+      :type func: callable
-      :param metadata: The metadata DataFrame.
+      :param custom: Whether to use the custom processing.
-      :type metadata: pd.DataFrame
+      :type custom: bool

-      :returns: A tuple containing the processed image, height, and width.
+      :returns: The processed image (with padding restored) and updated metadata.
       :rtype: tuple